Dyuvarov/TravelatorBOT/Readme.md

 # Launching
-All you need to launch - docker compose.
+All you need to launch is docker compose.
 In root directory use command:
 1) docker-compose up
 2) Wait launching end
 **Done!**